chillbr0/HR-Analytics-Excel-Dashboard-/README.md

 # Hr-Analytics-Excel-Dashboard-
-created a dashboard using Excel About the attribution in a company .
+created a dashboard using Excel about the attribution in a company .